warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/README.md

 Using an arduino Uno and a home made flash chip holder (fabricated from plastic card and some pin headers) I cloned the flash to an image file.
 Follow this guide: https://kaanlabs.com/bios-flashing-with-an-arduino-uno/

-NOTE: the Arduino Uno is 5V logic, so a resistor array is needed as a voltage difider
+NOTE: the Arduino Uno is 5V logic, so a resistor array is needed as a voltage divider

 The dump of the camera may be available in the future (should not contain personal info as it was made before first power on, but it still has a unique ID for the cloud).
 When I have completely made the camera independent of the chinese cloud servers, then the dump will be public. (questions: <admin@raspiweb.com>)